AdobeDocs/workfront.en/help/timesheets/create-and-manage-timesheets/define-hour-types-and-availability.md

  </tbody>
 </table>

-&#42;To find out what plan or license type you have, contact your `Workfront administrator`.
+&#42;To find out what plan or license type you have, contact your Workfront administrator.

 ## Define availability&nbsp;at the system level